mwaskom/Psych252/Week4/binomial_probability.md

 Do we have a fair coin?
 -----------------------

 Let's return to the first question we have about our coin.
 By asking if our coin is "fair", what we really mean is "does $p = 0.5$?"
 You should have some intution at this point that we could call this a null hypothesis for the value of $p$: $H_0 = 0.5$.
 To test this null hypothesis we can collect some data and then, using the properties of the binomial distribution, ask how surprising the number of heads we saw would be if $p$ really did equal $0.5$.
-To do that, we would use the $pbinom()$ function.
+To do that, we would use the `pbinom()` function.
 Let's say we tossed the coin 20 times and saw 15 heads.
 We want to know the probablity of seeing 15 or more heads on 20 tosses of a fair coin:

 ```r